Written and compiled by Fred Jaicks

 Weather is an important part of the world around us.
 The weather helps determine whether to take umbrellas at the start of a day, sunglasses and sunscreen, or a heavy woolen coat and mittens.
 For the most part meteorologists can predict the weather, but many times weather can be unpredictable as well.
-There may be a day when the patio umbrella is up, the picnic is out, the grill is on, and suddenly the sky turns dark and the rain begins to pour with no warning.
+There may be a day when the patio umbrella is up, the picnic table is out, the grill is on, and suddenly the sky turns dark and the rain begins to pour with no warning.
 Weather is certainly not an exact science.
-Meteorologists collect weather data, interpret weather maps, and use observation to predict, as accurately as possible, weather patterns to determine which way a particular weather pattern will go.
-But patterns can change, and that is where the unpredictability comes in.
+Meteorologists collect weather data, interpret weather maps, and use observation to predict, as accurately as possible, weather patterns.
+These patterns are used to determine which way a particular storm will go.
+Patterns can change, though, and that is where the unpredictability comes in.
 We would be ill prepared for storms and their resulting power outages much less often if weather was fully predictable.
 Luckily, technology today allows for quick alert and response when weather turns, and many times widespread damage can be averted.
 But who exactly are these meteorologists and what does it take to do their job?

 Bureau of Labor Statistics: This occupational handbook describes very thoroughly the job title of “atmospheric scientist.”
 The nature of the work is explained, the qualifications and training are outlined, and future job outlook is predicted.
 For those who are possibly interested in a career in weather, this is an excellent site to become a little more educated on the profession.